 After tending this survivor for several years the tree finally began to bare fruit.
 The fruit it bore - green apple with a distinct deep red blush - would ultimately be named the Red McIntosh by the man who discovered it.

 In an attempt to propagate his new found apple John planted several of it's seeds, only to discover what many after him also would; that apples grown from a seed often show no resemblance to the apple from which they came (I plan to cover this phenomenon in detail in a later post).
 In the 1830's John and his son Allen welcomed a visitor to their farm who as luck would have it, was able to show them how to graft a cutting from his prised McIntosh tree onto the base of another apple tree.
 With the new found ability to propigate the McIntosh through grafting, the family began to develop a full fledged nursery and by the late 1830's John's sons Allen and Alexander had taken over the family business.
+The original tree which John had transplanted into his garden survived the nineteenth century, although it was severely damaged by a fire in 1896.
+In 1908 over a hundred years after the tree had been discovered in bore it's last crop.

 In the years since the McIntosh has gained significant popularity around the world.
 In its homeland it accounts for over half the apples grown each year.